daisy33/Vocabulary/README.md

 C# Vocabulary WPF-App that assists in quickly producing Japanese-English vocabulary lists related to specific texts

-Dear readers of this github.com Website!
+Dear readers of this github.com website!

 Intention

-I am thinking of producing a WPF-App that helps the user study the Japanese language by assisting the user in his producing of individual vocabulary lists as a base for his personal studies.
+I am thinking of producing a WPF-App that helps the user study the Japanese language by assisting the user in his production of individual vocabulary lists as a base for the user's personal studies.

 Source

-The wonderful Japanese-English dictionary that would be used for the new App had been produced in a collaborative effort of some great people, long before I got to know the intensely useful Website that I was using for learning Japanese.
+The wonderful Japanese-English dictionary that would be used for the new app had been produced in a collaborative effort of some great people, long before I got to know the intensely useful website that was helping me learning Japanese.

 Enquiries can be made with:
 The Electronic Dictionary Research and Development Group